ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Isolated Experiments

 \section{Isolated Experiments}

 This section extends our analysis to the foundational LLMs, assessing their potential as the core backbones for DR agents.
-This includes prominent models such as GPT-o3~\citep{gpt-o3}, Gemini-2.5-Pro~\citep{gemini-2.5-family}, Perplexity-sonar-pro~\citep{perplexity-sonar-pro}, Grok-4~\citep{grok-4}, Claude-3.7-sonnet~\citep{claude-3-7-sonnet}, as well as models from the Llama~\citep{grattafiori2024llama} (Llama-3.2-1B/3B-Instruct, Llama-3.1-8B-Instruct) and Qwen Instruct~\citep{team5qwen2} (Qwen2.5-1.5B/3B/7B-Instruct) series.
+This includes prominent models such as GPT-o3~\citep{gpt-o3}, Gemini-2.5-Pro~\citep{gemini-2.5-family}, Perplexity-sonar-pro~\citep{perplexity-sonar-pro}, Grok-4~\citep{grok-4}, Claude-3.7-sonnet~\citep{claude-3-7-sonnet}, as well as models from the Llama~\citep{grattafiori2024llama} and Qwen Instruct~\citep{team5qwen2} series.
 To isolate their intrinsic capabilities, our analysis bypasses the retrieval module, often a separate, tool-based component.
+Further analyses are provided in the Appendix~\ref{sec: Further Analysis of Isolated Experiments}.